 NELFT provides an extensive range of integrated community and mental health services for people living in the London boroughs of Barking & Dagenham, Havering, Redbridge and Waltham Forest and community health services for people living in the south west Essex areas of Basildon, Brentwood and Thurrock.
-We provide an Emotional Wellbeing Mental Health Service for children and young people across the whole of Essex.
-We are the provider of all age eating disorder services and child and adolescent mental health services across Kent and Medway.
+They provide an Emotional Wellbeing Mental Health Service for children and young people across the whole of Essex.
+They are the provider of all age eating disorder services and child and adolescent mental health services across Kent and Medway.

-Being part of the CapitalNurse team means that you would benefit from salary supplements or High Cost Area Supplements (HCAS) which are paid to NHS nurses working in inner and outer London and the fringe zones.
+Being part of the NELFT team means that you would benefit from salary supplements or High Cost Area Supplements (HCAS) which are paid to NHS nurses working in inner and outer London and the fringe zones.
 For more information about HCAS click here.

 Apply now and join a world-class team of compassionate, motivated nurses working throughout the UK’s capital city – and boost both your career and social life at the same time!

 North East London NHS Foundation Trust (NELFT) offers: